 The Ovation sx-Amp has achieved all of the goals I set when I started this project: a simple design using modern, readily available components with wide bandwidth and speed (i.e. fast rise/fall times).
 The design goal called for wide loop gain, which was achieved through the selection of the CFA topology.
 I was not expecting any huge surprises sonically, but after completing a few hours of listening tests, I can say the sx-Amp is wonderfully smooth, open and has a very relaxed, non-fatiguing sound – not what I was expecting at all, and a really pleasant surprise.

-The earlier designs from JLH and Hiraga are highly regarded and with JLH’s approaching 45 years and Hiraga’s close to 35, they clearly have stood the test of time as constructors return time and again to their simplicity, circuit elegance and sound.
+The earlier designs from JLH and Hiraga are highly regarded and as of 2012, JLH’s is approaching 45 years and Hiraga’s close to 35, but they have clearly stood the test of time as constructors return time and again to their simplicity, circuit elegance and sound.
 Nelson Pass’s mosfet based designs, some of which date back 25 or 30 years, feature very simple circuits, and much of the effort is focused on the harmonic structure of the distortion – his class A amplifiers are also legendary within the DIY community and noted for their sonics.

 I hope that the sx-Amplifier joins this august group of DIY amplifiers, and emerges as a ‘modern take’ on what is ultimately a very specialist and esoteric audiophile segment: minimalist low power class A amplifiers that focus on listenability.

 This means DBT or similar in a controlled laboratory environment.
 Note, that my statement above does not imply any endorsement or support for high distortion low feedback or zero global feedback designs that as a result have high 2nd and 3rd harmonic distortion products.
 On the feedback ‘to have or to not have’ question, I am a declared agnostic – your ears should be the final judge.